-Using a variety of screening tools, your child will be screened in the areas of vision, hearing, speech and language, social/emotional, behavior and overall development.
+Your child will be screened in the areas of vision, hearing, speech and language, social/emotional, behavior and overall development.
 This process helps to identify potential areas of your child's development that may benefit from early intervention services.

 Results of all screenings will be shared with you.